1. Places to visit

 The Lysefjord

 The narrow Lysefjord is located east of Stavanger.
-Lysefjord is a fantastic destination for travelers focused on environmentally-friendly travel, as it is one of 13 areas in Norway to be declared a Sustainable Destination.
+Lysefjord is a fantastic destination for travelers focused on environmentally-friendly travel, as it is declared a Sustainable Destination.
 The Lysefjord is also popular among hikers, as it boasts a range of excellent hiking trails, such as the world-famous Pulpit Rock.

 Panoramic view above the Aurlandsfjord, autumn trees and boat on still water.